Sonnet 97

 The hues of nature you have robbed in vain,

-False beauty’s paint cannot here hide your pain,
+False beauty’s tints cannot here hide your pain,

-Nor yet the evil of your heart’s disguise.
+Nor yet the evil that your heart belies.

-Your guilded flaxen hair, poached from the sun,
+Your gilded flaxen hair, poached from the sun,

-But Siren colors washed by light of day,
+But Siren colors washed with light of day,

 You lived a life of sordid pantomime;